Last updated: 15th March 2019 Issue 5

 Under the Data Protection Act 2018 everybody has the right to see, or have a copy, of data we hold that can identify you, with some exceptions.
 You do not need to give a reason to see your data.
 If you want to access your data you must make the request in writing.
 Under special circumstances, some information may be withheld.

-If you wish to have a copy of the information we hold about you, please contact the Practice Manager.
+If you wish to have a copy of the information we hold about you, please contact: [Include practice staff member]

 Change of Details